Valiantsin2021/WDIO_Payever_QA_trial/Readme.md

 2. After step 7, validate the following apps to be present on the dashboard:
 - Transactions, Checkout, Connect, Products, Shop, Message, settings

-# Message app is not present on the Dashboard therefor the validation hase not been performed
+# Message app is not present on the Dashboard therefore the validation has not been performed

 ## Test suite 2